-Songwriters active in the People's Music Network strive to write songs like these.
-We love to hear and sing them, and we don't believe it takes larger-than-life talent to create them.
-The craft of songwriting requires skill, practice, hard work, and the willingness to listen: to really listen to how our words and music land with others.
-This popular PMN workshop is an invitation to present your song-in-progress to like-minded songwriters for feedback and critique.
+Songwriters in People's Music Network strive to write songs that wake people up, challenge the status quo, and reach people’s hearts and minds.
+We don't believe it takes larger-than-life talent to create powerful songs.
+Rather, the craft of songwriting involves skill, practice, hard work, and the willingness to listen to how our words and music land with others.

 LYRIC SHARING: On the day of the workshop, all confirmed registrants will receive an email containing the Zoom Link plus a link to a google drive folder.
 Confirmed registrants will receive a separate notification via google drive, which gives you the ability to make written comments on other people's lyrics-in-progress.
 This can be done before, during, or after the session.

 There is no wait list for the session.
 Every registrant who meets the following requirements will be confirmed to present a song in progress for peer critique:

 Participants in this workshop must:

 * If you are not a PMN member, you may join here: https://www.peoplesmusic.org/join-PMN

 Joanie Calem is a musician, singer/songwriter, storyteller, disability awareness activist, community-builder, cross-cultural worker and teacher.
 She has been teaching music and performing since 1983.
 Joanie uses music to break down stereotypes, build community and foster connection.

 Help us build the community social change songwriters offering one another peer support!
 Share the Facebook Event and invite friends: INSERTLINK

 FACILITATORS EXPLAIN THIS PROCESS